 Successfully implementing an automatic label application solution in your lab requires the right equipment and resources.
 If you are in need of a high-volume, walk-away system—consider the FLEX Tube Pro automated tube and vial labeler.
-This system is engineered by Nautilus—sold and serviced by Computype.
+The system is the result of a dual effort between Computype and our partners in the automation engineering space–but sold and serviced exclusively by Computype.
 If you are still determining what level of automation is best for your environment take a moment to consider these factors, but for now let’s breakdown the FLEX Tube Pro.

 The FLEX Tube Pro is comprised of two main components: the FLEX TVF Tube and Vial Feeder, and the LC100i Tube Pro.
 Both of these units can be employed separately as well to either enhance an existing label strategy, or slowly transition to automation.

 The complete FLEX Tube Pro solution utilizes a tandem pick and place loader system to transfer the tubes from the Flex TVF to the Tube Pro module for labeling and output.
 Additionally, the FLEX Tube Pro uses a PC-based automation system with an included HMI panel to provide the operator interface and controls needed to run the system.

 The FLEX TVF Tube and Vial Feeder is the most basic component of this system—its job is simply to take in the tubes and vials loaded into the hopper and facilitate their path to the loader system.

 The pick and place loader system will then orient each tube or vial into the proper position and direction for precise label placement.
 The Tube Pro module utilizes thermal transfer print technology to prepare the label which is then securely applied.
 Each tube or vial takes less than 3.5 seconds to go through this system.